VyshnavKalladithodi/QIPV-Course-Project/README.md

 ## Progress
 Author | Detailed Description
 ------ | --------------------
-@VyshnavKalladithodi | Tested a simple Algorithm using Edges.
+Vyshnav K | Tested a simple Algorithm using Edges.
 The results were fine, but its not applicable in all cases.
 This Algorithm can be extended under certain circumstances
-@VyshnavKalladithodi | An algortihm which classify objects, due to the property of curvature boundaries.
+Vyshnav K | An algortihm which classify objects, due to the property of curvature boundaries.
 Under test.
 Lot more optimisation required

 ## Major Updates/Pointers